CasparKielwein/Aaargh/Mechanics.md

 * Make an Archetype viable.
 Generally archetypal Heroes should work without Talents.
 If it is not possible to enable that without breaking balancing, it is acceptable if a archetypal combination of ancestry, class, and equipment requires a Talent.

 What Talents should not do:
 * Be necessary to make a core feature viable.
   Every Weapon, Ancestry and Class feature should be a viable option without a Talent.
 * Make a combination of Ancestry and Class viable.
   Heroes of all Ancestries should be able to choose all classes.

-Questions:
-* Are general boni a good idea?
-For example extra HP to make the Character more robust independent of class.

 #### Equipment and Proficiencies
 All Heroes are proficient in all equipment.